MarwanAshrafMakhlouf/published-research-medical-ai/README.md

-Got it, one big README with 4 clear sections.
-Here it is:

----

 # Medical AI Research — Skin Disease Diagnosis

 > Published work in deep learning-based dermatological diagnosis.
 Covers binary skin cancer detection and multi-class skin disease classification using Xception and ResNet50 architectures.